 Bassets typically have very high bone mass.
 This means bone makes up a higher percentage of the Basset Hound’s weight when compared to other breeds.

 When you buy your large breed puppy food the manufacturer’s recommendations are determined by the overall weight of ALL large breeds, not just Bassets.

-Because of this higher percentage of bone mass to muscle mass in Bassets you need to feed them less amounts than other dog breeds of the same overall weight.
+Because of this higher percentage of bone mass to muscle mass in Bassets, you need to feed them a lesser amount than other dog breeds of the same overall weight.

 What’s The Best Dog Food For Basset Hound Puppies?

-Bassets puppies typically need what’s called “large breed puppy food” which is food that contains a lower fat and caloric content than normal puppy food.
+Basset puppies typically need what’s called “large breed puppy food” which is food that contains lower fat and caloric content than normal puppy food.